abhishekds94/Charles-Reservation/README.md

 ## Features

 1. Used to add/record the customers data
-2. Supported with CURD operations
+2. Supported with CRUD operations
 3. Uses SQLite DB to store and retrieve data